Subaward Announcement: ARC

 Program Highlight: PACSS

 PACSS was designed to fulfill the public education requirement of the Cannabis Regulation and Tax Act (Public Act 101-0027).
-Read how the four PACSS subrecipients have increased awareness and understanding of substance use and its health effects.
+Since fall 2024, the four PACSS subrecipients have increased awareness of substance use, as well as the availability of support services for individuals at risk of misuse.

 Program Highlight: CORS